Table of content

 Similarly, QA professionals need to understand all the technical aspects that lie behind the product's concept.
 Thus, SRS documentation serves as a standard for planning and running QA tests.

-Finally, designers get project insights through SRS documents to match the design to the use case.
+Finally, designers get project insights through SRS to match the design to the use case.

-Functional and non-functional requirements take a large part of any SRS document.
+Functional and non-functional requirements take a large part of any SRS.
 Product managers do not simply take these requirements from nowhere.
 They are the result of accurate communications with clients and in-depth user and technical research.
 Here are the main steps of writing excellent SRS documentation:

 Step 1.
 Communication with a stakeholder